Markets

 According to Globaldata, in 2024, the Netherlands was the 10th largest source market for tourists worldwide, generating 36.8 million trips and accounting for 2.3% of total global tourism demand.
 Approximately 89.9% of these trips were within Europe.
 The main regions sending Dutch tourists abroad were: South Holland (share: 23.7%), North Holland (18.6%), North Brabant (14.8%), Gelderland (11.1%), and Utrecht (9.2%).

-According to the European Commission, the Dutch economy grew by 1.1% in 2024, due to unfavorable global conditions: the conflict in Ukraine, the war in the Middle East, and rising costs for energy, raw materials, and intermediate goods.
-Growth is projected to be slightly higher in 2025 (+1.4%), and in 2026 it will see a marginally lower increase: +1.2%.
+The latest data from the International Monetary Fund shows that the Dutch economy grew by 1.9% in 2025, despite an unfavorable global economic climate marked by the conflict in Ukraine, the war in the Middle East, and rising costs for energy, raw materials, and intermediate goods.
+Growth is expected to slow slightly in 2026 (+1.2%) before increasing to 1.4% in 2027.

-According to GlobalData, between 2025 and 2028, international departures by tourists from the Netherlands are expected to grow at a CAGR of 4.7%, reaching 44.5 million departures in 2028.
-Spending by tourists from this country abroad is expected to increase at a CAGR of 9.3% over the same period.
+Data from GlobalData indicates that, between 2026 and 2029, international departures by Dutch tourists are projected to grow at a CAGR of 3.1%, reaching 43.3 million departures in 2029.
+Over the same period, spending by Dutch tourists abroad is forecast to rise at a CAGR of 6.2%.

 TOP 10 destinations | GlobalData: France (share: 14.3%), Germany (14.3%), Spain (11.8%), Italy (7.4%), Belgium (7.1%), Austria (6.4%), United Kingdom (4.9%), Turkey (3.3%), Greece (3.2%), and Denmark (2.5%).
 Portugal ranks 11th with a share of 1.9%.